 This Apple Crumble recipe is an adaptation of Donna Hay’s classic version.
 As someone who can’t bake to save their soul, I truly love the simplicity of Donna Hay’s Classic Apple Crumble.
-With only a few modifications to the ingredients and measurements, I was able to pull off a very delicious and seasonal dessert (it’s Fall and Ontario is overrun with delicious apples!).
+With only a few modifications to the ingredients and measurements, you can make a truly delicious gluten-free apple crumble that also happens to be Paleo friendly.

-I replaced the butter with ghee.
-I imagine coconut oil would work as well but it would likely impart some coconut flavour, which I know from many emails is not everyone’s favourite!
+- Ghee: I replaced the butter with ghee, which is lactose-free and Paleo-friendly.
+I imagine coconut oil would work as well but it would likely impart some coconut flavour.

-Even if you do mess things up beyond repair, simply top the Paleo Apple Crumble with some scoops of your favourite dairy-free, vanilla ice cream (I like Coconut Bliss).
+Even if you do mess things up beyond repair, simply top the Paleo Apple Crumble with some scoops of your favourite vanilla ice cream (dairy-free or otherwise).